notwithering/bulkee/README.md

+> [!WARNING]
+> Renaming is not yet implemented, attempting to do so will result in loss of data.

 # Bulkee

 [![MIT License](https://img.shields.io/badge/License-MIT-a10b31)](LICENSE)

-**Bulkee** is a completely horrid program that I mocked up in 1 hour to let me quickly bulk remove and create files similar to the "manually select packages" option for pacman.
+**Bulkee** is a program that lets you quickly remove and create files easily similar to the "manually select packages" option for pacman.

-Please for the love of god do not actually use unless you are forced to, one day I will fix it to have less crap error messages and make it look pretty but for now, it is absolutely rancid to use.

 ```bash
 $ ls